 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Macduff Everton is a contributing editor at National Geographic Traveler, where he has photographed more than 20 stories from Paris to Beijing to Big Sur.
 His other editorial clients include Condé Nast Traveler, Life, LA Times Magazine, NY Times Magazine, Outside, and Smithsonian.
 Macduff’s photography focuses on sense of place, whether portraits of individuals or portraits of a landscape.
 His work is in the collections of many public and private institutions, including the Bibliothèque Nationale in Paris, the British Museum in London, the International Center of Photography in New York, the Museo de Arte Moderno in Mexico City, and the Museum of Modern Art in New York.
 Macduff lives in Santa Barbara, California, and has taught workshops nationally as well as in Mexico and Tuscany.

 We will be hiking 3 to 5 hours per day (2.5 to 7 miles) on moderate to steep grades at low elevations.
 During hikes, vehicle support is provided at various points while in the highlands, but will be limited while on the islands.
-Participants always have the option to rest a day and ride to the next hotel.

 Click here for a description of all activity levels.

 What To Expect